 Living in Silver Lake, I pass by the Lee family home often.
 If you’re not trapped inside an automobile, it’s hard to miss.
 That said, the name on the gate, “Hi Duk Lee,” didn’t register until 2017, when I snapped a photo.
 Could the father of Koreatown be alive and well and living in Silver Lake?
 It appeared so.
 I wondered whether or not his neighbors recognized him as such and wanted to profile him for Pan-Asian Metropolis but what little information I was able to glean suggested that he might grow prickly about the subject and what’s more (and contrary to popular belief), many Angelenos have no desire whatsoever to be in the spotlight.
 I decided to leave him alone and let the mystery be.

 Hi Duk Lee was born 29 July 1939 in Korea — then still occupied by the Empire of Japan.
 Both of his parents were farmers.
 In 1961 he graduated from Chungnam National University with a degree in chemistry.
-In 1965, during the reign of right wing dictator Park Chung-hee, Lee emigrated to Switzerland, where he studied hotel and business management for one year before relocating to West Germany.
+In 1965, during the reign of right wing dictator Park Chung-hee, Lee emigrated to Switzerland, where he studied hotel and business management for a year before relocating to West Germany.
 There he found work as a miner and, more fortuitously, met his future wife, Kil Ja.

 The passage of the Immigration and Nationality Act of 1965, enacted in 1968, opened the door for Korean and other “non-white” immigrants.
 That year Lee moved to Los Angeles where he initially found work as a line worker in a can factory.
 It again had nothing to do with his university degree but then working jobs beneath one’s education level is something with which immigrants have long been familiar.
 Kil Ja soon joined Lee and worked as a nurse.
 Lee later got a job as a welder.
 The couple got married and had children.